WillOram/AzureAD-incident-response/README.md

 -   **Review Conditional Access rules and configured trusted locations**, for modifications to rules for example adding IPs to trusted locations

--   **Review Audit AD Audit logs for any malicious changes to the Azure AD tenant** for example adding [new or modifying existing federation settings](https://github.com/Azure/Azure-Sentinel/blob/master/Detections/AuditLogs/ADFSDomainTrustMods.yaml), or adding new [partner relationships](https://o365blog.com/post/partners/).
+-   **Review Audit AD Audit logs to identify any malicious changes to the Azure AD tenant** for example adding [new or modifying existing federation settings](https://github.com/Azure/Azure-Sentinel/blob/master/Detections/AuditLogs/ADFSDomainTrustMods.yaml), or adding new [partner relationships](https://o365blog.com/post/partners/).

--   **Review Azure AD Signin logs** for suspicious signins by third-party partner accounts using delegated administrator privileges.
+-   **Review Azure AD Signin logs to identify suspicious signins by third-party partner accounts using delegated administrator privileges**.

 ### Hunt for Golden SAML attacks